process-intelligence-research/ReLU_ANN_MILP/README.md

 ```sh
 pip install -r requirements.txt
 ```
-You can add the root folder of the repositors to your `PYTHON_PATH`, so that the package can be accessed from anywhere.
+You can add the root folder of the repository to your `PYTHON_PATH`, so that the package can be accessed from anywhere.

 Note that in order to use the package, a compatible solver has to be installed.
 This can be [*Gurobi*](https://www.gurobi.com/) (with a valid license) or any MIP solver compatible with *Pyomo* (we recommend [*glpk*](https://www.gnu.org/software/glpk/)).
 In our experience, the best performance is obtained when using the *Gurobi* interface.